 Annual use hours have the largest impact on TCO.
 When machinery is underutilised, costs increase to recover the fixed cost.
 Otherwise, the cost will decrease.
 It is believed that the more machinery is used, the faster-fixed costs are recovered, thus lower ownership costs.
 However, if the equipment is overused, there is a higher probability of incurring additional maintenance, repair, and fuel costs.

-Depreciation is another factor that contractors must include in the billable rate of their construction equipment.
+total cost of ownership is another factor that contractors must include in the billable rate of their construction equipment.
 Generally, the more the equipment is used on a project or a series of projects, the equipment depreciates.
 It is wise to include an allowance in your estimate or billable rate for depreciation so there will be a fund set aside for new equipment when it wears out.

 2. Take Advantage of a Construction Management Software